Travel guide

 The Dominican mobile market is dominated by two major operators: Claro and Altice (formerly Orange/Tricom), with Viva as a smaller third player.
 Claro has the most extensive network in the country, with good presence in tourist and rural areas, while Altice offers very good speed in cities.
 A quality eSIM relies on these local networks, so the coverage you receive is the same as a Dominican would have with their line.

 4G/LTE is widely available in Punta Cana, Bávaro, Santo Domingo, Santiago, and Puerto Plata, with 5G growing in urban areas.
-In the mountainous interior, on pristine beaches in Samaná, or on secondary roads, the signal may drop, so it's advisable to download offline maps.
-If you want to understand how a connection without a physical card works, read what an eSIM is.
+In the mountainous interior, on virgin beaches of Samaná, or on secondary roads, the signal may drop, so it is advisable to download offline maps.
+If you want to understand how a connection without a physical card works, read what is a virtual eSIM.

-Romi's tip: In a large resort, move from your room to an open area if you notice a weak signal; the concrete walls of Caribbean hotels block LTE quite a bit.
+Romi's Tip: in a large resort, move out of the room to an open area if you notice a weak signal; the concrete walls of Caribbean hotels block LTE quite a bit.

 Punta Cana and the Caribbean, with your own internet.